DasHomi/preventer/README.md

 # Preventer

-A fabric mod that prevents you from doing dumb things.
+A fabric mod that prevents you from doing dumb things by accident.
 Every Feature can be toggled individually.

 ## **Features**